SevenSpiders/pokefirered/Pokemon Vault/Pokemon CODE_RED/NPCs.md

 Kid wanting to scam trade you "Wow you have a {pokemon}.
 I have a Ratikarl we could trade" "I never wanted it anyway"

+super intellectual team rocket dude using very basic pokemon "Consider this: who really owns a pokemon.
+The trainer or the system that gave them a pokeball?"

 ### Funny Quotes